wilsond-gds/notes-on-git/readme.md

 # Learning about git

 This is where I practice how to use git.
 Files may change or disappear at any time.
+Today I am learning about rebasing.